forcedotcom/cli/releasenotes/sfdx/README.md

 * If you already authorized an org with `auth:web:login` and didn’t specify the `–clientid parameter`, we created a default connected app in the org called **Salesforce CLI**.
 However, its refresh tokens are set to _never_ expire.
 To continue using this default connected app in a secure way, first [install it](https://help.salesforce.com/s/articleView?id=sf.connected_app_how_to_install.htm&type=5), and then edit its policies.

 We're in the process of updating the [Authorization](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth.htm) documentation with these recommendations.
-Okay, now back to our regular scheduled programming.
+Okay, now back to our regularly scheduled programming.

 ---